Frequently Asked Questions

 Where do we meet and what time will I get back?

 Your pick-up time and location will be on your confirmation.
-Our tour times very, and the river is NOT right around the corner from the hotels.
+Our tour times vary, and the river is NOT right around the corner from the hotels.
 We usually arrange our pick-up times to be about 1.5 hours before the tour start time The same goes for drop-off times.
 Of course this all varies depending on traffic and any unforseen circumstances.

 What is the best time of year to go?